WardLordRuby/repl-oxide/README.md

 ## Path to Release
 #### TODOs before a crates.io release
 - Movable cursor support (e.g., left/right arrow navigation, single char at minimum and word jumps).
+- Completion overhaul:
-- Completion overhaul: revamp public interface with proc-macro derive or a builder pattern; consider a full rework.
+  - Current implementation is quite complex; consider a full rework.
+  - Still needs proper support for recursive sub-commands, currently subcommands can only go one layer down by masking as a static 'Value'.
+  - All completion entries have a global namespace, this limitation does not allow for different commands to have the same arguments(short/long).
+  - proc-macro derive would make UX very easy.
 - Tests:
   - Integration tests for multi-line text rendering.
   - State tracking tests for line completion (if current implementation persists).